The Bankrate promise

 A rainy day fund is slightly different from an emergency fund.
 The main differences are the size of the fund and what they’re used for.
 A rainy day fund is for smaller unanticipated expenses, such as buying new tires or paying to repair a home appliance.
 An emergency fund is reserved for unexpected events or major life changes, such as a job loss or divorce, that can have severe consequences on your finances.

 Both are critical for preparing for the unexpected, especially at a time when the percentage of consumers who’d cover an emergency with their credit card rather than savings is the highest since 2014.
 According to Bankrate’s latest annual emergency fund report, 25 percent would pay for a $1,000 sudden expense with a credit card; less than half (43 percent) would pay for it with savings.
 A rainy day fund, paired with an emergency fund, can help to navigate unexpected challenges and avoid accumulating debt as a result of them.

 Expenses your rainy day fund should cover

-Use your rainy day fund to cover small issues — like needing to buy new tires for your car or fixing your furnace — that could force you to open your wallet on a less-than-perfect day.
+Use your rainy day fund to cover smaller expenses — like car repairs or fixing a furnace — that could force you to open your wallet when you least expect to.
 Other examples include:

 - Replacing a broken windshield